-- While the filter is removing thousands of contaminants, it leaves healthy minerals like calcium and magnesium in your water.
+- While the filter removes thousands of contaminants, it leaves healthy minerals like calcium and magnesium in your water.

 The most economical way to get clean drinking water is a water filtering pitcher.
-Just a few years ago, there so few options, but now thanks to Aquagear, we have another filtering pitcher!
+A few years ago, there are few options, but now thanks to Aquagear, we have another filtering pitcher!
 I love that these pitchers are so simple and easy.
 Just pop the filter into place, fill it up and let gravity (and the filter do their thing)

-One thing that Aquagear prides themselves on is their filters ability to remove over 2000% more contaminants than its competition.
+Aquagear prides themselves on their filters ability to remove over 2000% more contaminants than its competition.

 Combining these facts, along with the company’s overall mission of a more sustainable planet, makes this Aquagear filtering pitcher a great option.
 Small enough to hide in the corner of the fridge unnoticed, this water filtering pitcher does not take up space but still holds enough water to keep you hydrated all day.